org-for-testing-knowledg/test-uploads/README.md

 #### Troubleshooting

 -   Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
 -   Page loads as a 404 - Make sure you are running in a folder with `mint.json`

+from github